Nagoya: In popular culture

 The world premiere of the first Godzilla movie was in Nagoya on October 27, 1954.
 The city, especially Nagoya Castle, has been featured in two other Godzilla movies: Mothra vs. Godzilla and Godzilla vs. Mothra.
 The city is also featured in Gamera vs. Gyaos and is the main setting of 2003 film Gozu.
 The 1995 film The Hunted starring Christopher Lambert and the 1992 film Mr. Baseball starring Tom Selleck were also filmed in the city.

 The city was the setting for the 2007 movie Ashita e no yuigon (translated as Best Wishes for Tomorrow), in which a Japanese war criminal sets out to take responsibility for the execution of U.S. airmen.
 The anime The Wind Rises by Hayao Miyazaki, released in 2013, is a highly fictionalized biography of the Mitsubishi A6M Zero's chief engineer Jiro Horikoshi and takes mostly place in Nagoya of the 1920s and 1930s.
 Nagoya is also the setting for the manga and anime series Yatogame-chan Kansatsu Nikki, which highlights many of the sites and traditions of the city.

+Haruki Murakami called Nagoya "another world" (異界, ikai) in the book "Tokyo Surume Club: Chikyuu no Hagurekata".

 Sports

 Nagoya is home to several professional sports teams:

 In 2007, the Chunichi Dragons won the Japan Series baseball championship.
 In 2010, Nagoya Grampus won the J. League championship, their first in team history.
 Nagoya is also the home of the Nagoya Barbarians semi-pro rugby football club.

 A honbasho sumo tournament is held every July at the Aichi Prefectural Gymnasium.
 The city has hosted The Crowns golf tournament since 1960 and the women's Nagoya Marathon since 1984.

 In September 2016 the city was awarded the right to host the 2026 Asian Games after it was the only city to lodge a bid.
 It will be the third time Japan hosts the event after Tokyo in 1958 and Hiroshima in 1994.

+The city had a bid to host the 1988 Summer Olympics but lost to Seoul.

 The city hosted the official 1979 Asian Basketball Championship.
 Later, it became one of the host cities of the official Women's Volleyball World Championship for its 1998, 2006 and 2010 editions.

+The 2026 Aichi-Nagoya Games will be the next big event in the sports world following the 2020 Tokyo Olympic and Paralympic Games.
+It will be a very meaningful event for all of Japan, as it would bring a chance to further deepen ties within Asia.
+In order to bid for the Asian Games, Aichi Prefecture and Nagoya City made a 20th Asian Games Proposal.

 Notable people

 Historical figures

+Minamoto no Yoritomo was the first shōgun of the Kamakura shogunate.
+His family had roots as the high priests of Atsuta Shrine and he was born in the family villa what is Seigan-ji today.

 The three samurais who unified Japan in the 16th century all have strong links to Nagoya: